khushn/carnd_p2/writeup.md

 #### 1. German traffic signs found on the web

 Here are five German traffic signs that I found on the web:
+Speed Limit 70:
+![alt text][image4]

+Wild animals crossing:
+![alt text][image5]

+Priority:
-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![alt text][image6]

+Speed Limit 80:
+![alt text][image7]

+Stop:
-![alt text][image7] ![alt text][image8]
+![alt text][image8]

-The first image might be difficult to classify because ...
+All the images were hard, as they are of different sizes.
+Only 5 are shown above but I got a some 20 or so images, and tried all of them.
+My accuracy was low.
+Varied between .545 to .385.
+My final accuracy, as I added new images.
+It was a humbling experience for me, as this was much below the test accuracy of .93+.
+Discussion and insights are below

 ####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+Discussion on the 'new images' results

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.